Virginia Beach Piranhas

 The team played its home games at Virginia Beach Sportsplex, which served as their home field starting in 2006.
 The team's colors are red, white and black.

 The team had a sister organization, the Hampton Roads Piranhas Women, that played in the women's USL W-League, and also fields a team in the USL’s Super-20 League, a league for players 17 to 20 years of age run under the United Soccer Leagues umbrella.

-The team announced on January 15, 2014 that both the PDL and W-League teams would fold and not play in the 2014 season.
+The team announced on January 15, 2014, that both the PDL and W-League teams would fold and not play in the 2014 season.
 The primary owners health was cited as the reason behind the decision.

 History

 The Virginia Beach Submariners entered the PDL in 2006 as the new development arm of the Virginia Beach Mariners USL First Division franchise.
 The Submariners were hot from the get-go; the team rattled off four straight wins in their first four competitive games, highlighted by a dominant 3–0 win over Ocean City Barons in their home debut.
 The Submariners' excellent early form also took them to the US Open Cup for the first time, but they lost first time out, 3–1 to USL Second Division side Wilmington Hammerheads.
 June was almost as good as May, winning four of their five games, and putting six goals past Northern Virginia Royals off goals by Edson Elcock and Daniel Haywood, but towards the end of the year the team stuttered a little, crawling over the finish line off the back of a 3–2 final day loss to West Virginia Chaos, and having lost two of their previous four games.
 Despite this, the Submariners still finished top of the Mid Atlantic Division, three points ahead of second place Williamsburg Legacy, and into the playoffs at the first attempt.
-Unfortunately, their late season poor form continued into the post season, as they were beaten 3–1 by the Westchester Flames in the conference semi-finals.
+Their late season poor form continued into the post season, as they were beaten 3–1 by the Westchester Flames in the conference semi-finals.
 Caetano Lima, Daniel Haywood and Edson Elcock all posted impressive scoring tallies, netting 19 times between them, while Jared Kent registered 7 assists.

 On March 30, 2007, it was announced that the Virginia Beach Mariners, the parent club of the Submariners, had folded due to lack of local ownership; at the time, the fate of the Submariners remained unclear.
 One week later, on April 6, 2007, the Hampton Roads Piranhas W-League club took control of the Submariners, and renamed them to reflect the new ownership.